apache/airflow/contributing-docs/10_working_with_git.rst

    you have a very intuitive and helpful merge tool.
 For more information, see `Resolve conflicts <https://www.jetbrains.com/help/idea/resolving-conflicts.html>`_.

-9. After you've solved your conflict run:
+9. After you've solved your conflict run

    ``git rebase --continue``